Experiencing Peace Of Mind CT

 Your Treatment Plan

-We can help you only as much as you allow us to.
+Mental health providers can help you only as much as you allow them to.
 Please inform your provider of all conditions, medications, substances, family or relationship dynamics, negative childhood experiences, habits, hobbies, and thoughts you may have.
 The one piece of information you may choose to withhold from your provider could explain everything you are experiencing!
 Please remember that we are here to help you, not to criticize you.

 You may need medications that require routine blood work and perhaps electrocardiograms (EKGs) in collaboration with your PCP.
 We do not charge for time communicating with other providers.
 However, your other providers may charge you for any communication, in which case we cannot be held responsible for any additional charges you incur.